Police search for 4 to 6 bodies at site where Michigan child killer buried teen

 "Based on our information, we believe he chose to bury these other teen girls in the same general area," Dwyer said.
 "I would describe Ream as a serial rapist and killer."

 It is not clear if Ream has an attorney, but he faces no charges related to the missing girls.
+He is, however, the only person of interest or suspect in the case, the commissioner said.

 The field sits along the North Branch Clinton River and is tucked among small residential neighborhoods and two golf courses.
 It's about 3 miles west of Interstate 94.
 The field is several miles north of Warren, a Detroit suburb, but Warren authorities are working the case with the FBI and the Macomb County Sheriff's Office.

-Footage from the scene showed several vehicles parked in a dirt field along a wood line and two tents set up at the edge of the brush.
-A backhoe dug up the earth as authorities looked on.
+Footage from the scene showed several vehicles parked in a dirt field along a wood line and three tents set up at the edge of the brush.
+Two backhoes dug up the earth in separate locations, several yards apart.

+The search area is about 24 acres, but authorities are working to narrow down potential dig sites, said Matt Krupa, supervisory senior resident agent in the FBI's Macomb County office.

+"This is private land and we do not believe the land owner has any involvement," Dwyer told CNN.

 Break in the cases?